keboola/connection-docs/writers/bi-tools/gooddata/index.md

 - create a **production** project.
 This is full GoodData production project, which is proxied by Keboola.
 That means we take care of the contract and billing with GoodData.
 Contact Keboola support or your maintainer to enable this type of production GoodData project in your KBC project.
 - create a **custom** project.
-Use this, when you have your own contract with GoodData.
+Use this when you have your own contract with GoodData.
 In that case, you should have received your [Project Authorization Token](https://help.gooddata.com/display/doc/GoodData+Token+Types#GoodDataTokenTypes-ProjectAuthorizationtokens) which allows you to create GoodData projects.
 The writer will then create the project for you.
 - use an **existing GoodData project**.
 Either the project should be empty, or you should take extra care when setting up the writer.
-Either use the **Load data only** update mode, or be sure to understand what are the consequences of changing your LDM.
+Either use the **Load data only** update mode, or be sure to understand what the consequences of changing your LDM are.

 After you set up the project, you should **Enable Access to Project**.
 This will allow you to login to the GoodData project from within your KBC project using [Single Sign-On (SSO)](https://help.gooddata.com/display/doc/Single+Sign-On+Overview).